urgandhi/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-anti-phishing-policies.md

 The following spoof settings are available in anti-phishing policies and ATP anti-phishing policies:

-- **Anti-spoofing protection**: Enables or disables anti-spoofing protection.
+- **Spoof intelligence**: Enables or disables anti-spoofing protection.
 We recommend that you leave it enabled.
 You use the **spoof intelligence policy** to allow or block specific spoofed internal and external senders.
 For more information, see [Configure spoof intelligence in Microsoft 365](learn-about-spoof-intelligence.md).

   > [!NOTE]
   > Spoof settings are enabled by default in the default anti-phishing policy in EOP, the default ATP anti-phishing policy, and in new custom anti-phishing policies or ATP anti-phishing policies that you create. <br/><br/> You don't need to disable anti-spoofing protection if your MX record doesn't point to Microsoft 365; you enable Enhanced Filtering for Connectors instead.
 For instructions, see [Enhanced Filtering for Connectors in Exchange Online](https://docs.microsoft.com/Exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/enhanced-filtering-for-connectors).